IST 100 - Computer Technology 2 credits

 The course will explore a variety of major operating systems such as Windows NT, Unix, Linux, and Mac OS.

-IST 285 - Data Structures and Algorithms 3 credits; Offered fall of odd-numbered years.
-Prerequisites: IST 195 and either MAT 117 or MAT 130
+IST 285 - Data Structures and Algorithms 3 credits; Offered spring of even-numbered years.
+Prerequisites: IST 295

 This course provides an introduction to data structures.
 Included are arrays, pointers, strings, records, linked lists, stacks and queues, together with algorithms to manipulate them, as well as searching and sorting strategies.